-For officeholders (committee members) of the association, please ensure they are aware of their responsibilities and obligations.
+For officeholders (committee members) of the association, please ensure they know their responsibilities and obligations.
 These include:

 - Ensuring that membership fees are received and recorded, that a register of members is maintained, and that the association has at least five members at all times;

 - The association provides proper notice to members and holds its Annual General Meeting within six months after the end of its financial year;

 - Any change of public officer is notified to NSW Fair Trading, in the approved form, within 28 days;

 - Following its AGM, the Annual Summary of Financial Affairs form must be submitted to NSW Fair Trading within one month (along with payment of the annual registration fee, which is currently $47);

 - Abiding by other requirements of the Associations Incorporation Act 2009 (NSW) and Associations Incorporation Regulations 2016 (NSW);

 - Fiduciary duties as an officeholder to members and personal liability in limited circumstances.

 If an association wishes to raise funds in NSW, please note that a Charitable Fundraising Licence may be required, also available through application to NSW Fair Trading.